M.A. in Art History

 The M.A.
 Program welcomes applications from all those interested in seeking an advanced degree in Art History.
 Approximately eight students are accepted each year to a thirty-two unit program that emphasizes focused study of cultural production from ancient times to the present and interdisciplinary connections with collateral departments in the Colleges of Arts & Architecture and Letters and Sciences.
 Art History faculty meet twice a year to read and assess applications, with a particular sensitivity to the students’ work and professional goals.

 All materials must be received by March 15 (Fall deadline) and October 15 (Spring deadline) for full consideration.
 In addition to completing the application and paying the application fee, candidates for admission to the Art History M.A.
-Program must submite a letter of intent, one writing sample, official transcripts, GRE scores, and three letters of recommendation.
+Program must submit a letter of intent, one writing sample, official transcripts, GRE scores, and three letters of recommendation.
 International applicants must also include an official English proficiency exam score report and a completed and signed Financial Certificate.

 The faculty consider the letter of intent and the writing sample to be among the most important parts of the application.
 The letter should describe your preparation for the program, academic interests, and professional goals.
-The most useful statements are those that present an intellectual portrait of the applicant, an account of the issues the applicant now finds engaging, and the program of study the candidate envisions for him/herself at MSU.
+The most useful statements are those that present an intellectual portrait of the applicant, an account of the issues the applicant now finds engaging, and the program of study the candidate envisions for themselves at MSU.
 The writing sample should be a substantial essay, ideally a seminar paper or senior thesis, that demonstrates the candidate’s potential for advanced work in the discipline.

 |ARTH 501||Pedagogy and Professionalism||2|